kaotickj/password-genie/README.md

 - **Master Password Protection:** Set and verify a master pass-key to ensure access control.

 ## Python Library/Module Dependencies:
+If you are running the program from the python source scripts, you will need to have the python library dependencies installed.
+Note that this is only true if running the program from source - the binaries include the dependenciess in the executable.

 - `tkinter`: This is a standard Python library for creating GUI applications.
 It is usually included with Python installations, so you don't need to install it separately. if for some reason you do not have tkinter as a standard library, you can install it with pip:
 ```
 pip install tkinter